“Maybe all we can hope to do is end up with the right regrets.”

 What can I say about my offspring?
 They are the most fantastic, fascinating, hilarious, aggravating people I know.
 When I started writing here, they were 4 and 6.
 Now I’m supposed to believe they’re grown-ups, which is just pure crazypants malarkey.
 If you read my archives, you’ll come to know and adore them and also wonder when they stopped being children.
 But here’s a snapshot of the wonderful weirdos they’ve become.

-Chickadee is 25 (!!!) years old.
+Chickadee is 26 (!!!) years old.
 She loves HEB, cooking, reading (more specifically: begging me for book recommendations, then getting mad about my choices), cats, dyeing her hair different colors, rainbows, Netflix, complaining, ignoring my texts, bossing others around, and being away at Tinytown College (not its real name) where she stays up all night, eats nothing but candy, and maybe sometimes goes to class she has now graduated from Tinytown College and is—as the kids say—hotter by one degree.
+(Edit in 2024: She later got a master’s degree for fun.
+As one does.)
 Her favorite hobbies are telling you why you are the way that you are because of your Enneagram and explaining why you are wrong.
 She can make me laugh so hard it hurts.
 I am not allowed to follow her finsta, but she shows me the posts there, sometimes, anyway.
 As my starter child she bore the brunt of my mistakes and taught me about grace and forgiveness, and somehow kept us both giggling while she did it.
 A heartfelt hug from her is a soothing balm for whatever ails you, though that happens a lot less than I would like because she now lives 1,000 miles away from us with her amazing girlfriend fiancée wife (!!)
 Sunny, and their cats.
-Supposedly she is “going to grad school” and they’re both “working,” or something.
+Supposedly they’re both “working,” or something.
 They subsist on love and discounted Hello Fresh, mostly.

 Monkey is 24 (!!!!) years old.
 They are, somehow, still sweet and genuine and thoughtful and guileless in the way that makes me want to wrap them in bubble wrap so that the world can’t ruin them.
 Their main loves are RPGs in all their many forms, Pokemon hunting, math, programming, being right, inventing things, terrible puns, Homestuck and Order of the Stick (neither of which I understand), and wearing as much purple as possible at one time.
 Monkey is a lot like a Great Dane puppy; lots of love, lots of tripping, and a certain bewildered oblivion about both of these things.
 After graduating from high school, Monkey did a multiyear decent life impersonation of Goldilocks, minus the “finding the one that’s just right” part.
 As such we tasked them with finding their joy rather than doing what they suspect they “should,” and this was scary for all of us.
 But it was good, too.
 They found their way and themselves (part of which included letting us know we had their pronouns wrong; they are turning out to be a late but confident bloomer and it’s wonderful to behold), and (okay, a relief to this worrywart mama) their college degree in their own time.
 Monkey’s dimples may well be responsible for the melting of the polar ice caps.